OpenBB-finance/OpenBB/website/content/platform/tutorials/financial_statements.md

 - Items within each statement will vary by source and by the type of company reporting.
 - Names of line items will vary by source.
 - "Date" values may differ because they are from the period starting/ending or date of reporting.

 :::

-This example highlights how different providers will have different labels for compnay facts.
+This example highlights how different providers will have different labels for company facts.

 ```python
 import pandas as pd